betobarela/webpage/README.md

 ### Higgs statistics
 [Project's page](https://github.com/betobarela/Higgs-discovery-di-gamma)

-Utilized the Higgs search (which led to one of the greatest achievements in the history of science) to illustrate a lesson in statistics.
-The project's execution consisted of several steps:
+Utilized the Higgs search (which culminated in one of the greatest achievements in the history of science) to illustrate a lesson in statistics.
+The project's execution consisted of several steps, whose major ones were the simulation, statistics and the visualization of results.
+The main goal of the project was to obtain the exclusion contour over the Higgs mass and the signal strength using the modified frequentist confidence level, which appears below
-  1. _Simulation_: this is the stage in which major physics was needed.
-We focused only on the di-gamma end state.
-Without getting into much of the technical details, we utilized bash scripting to run MadGraph as needed and generate <span>10<sup>6</sup></span> background events (SM without Higgs) at each invariant mass; <span>10<sup>6</sup></span> signal events (with unknown Higgs mass); and, to emulate the observed line, generated more <span>10<sup>6</sup></span> events for each bin of the &gamma;&gamma; invariant mass with assuming a 125 GeV Higgs.
-The model is implemented into MadGraph through a UFO generated with the help of FeynArts, and the implementation of the NLO effective H&gamma;&gamma; vertex is taken from from the [FeynRules model database](https://feynrules.irmp.ucl.ac.be/wiki/ModelDatabaseMainPage).

 <p align="center">
   <img src="https://github.com/betobarela/webpage/blob/main/assets/img/Higgs_Money_Plot.png?raw=true" width="64%" />
 </p>

+A more detailed description of the process appears in the page of the project.

 ## Publications
 M.W.
 Barela and V. Pleitez, _Trimuon production at the lhc_, [Phys.
 Rev. D 101(2020) 015024](https://doi.org/10.1103/PhysRevD.101.015024).